 I find it extremely difficult to navigate the World Wide Web to find the best bird watching blogs!

 It reminds me of trying to find a Common Nighthawk during the day, very challenging!

-And let’s be honest, when is the last time you actually went to the second page of a Google search???
-Probably when Beanie Babies were still popular.
+And let’s be honest, when is the last time you went to the second page of a Google search???
+Probably not since Beanie Babies were still popular.

-The list below is a compilation of the best birding blogs and nature blogs that I have stumbled across.
+The list below is a compilation of the best birding blogs and nature blogs that I have found.

-The sites below went through a very serious and thorough vetting process.
+The sites below went through an exhaustive vetting process.
 Mostly I asked myself, “Do I enjoy reading this blog?”
 If I answered “Yes!” then the site was added! 🙂

 My #1 Tip for Organizing and Reading Blogs

 If not, I recommend creating an account.
 It’s free!
 It’s the way that I organize my favorite websites, publications, and blogs.

 Instead of trying to visit each site every day to see if there are new posts, I just have to log into Feedly.
 From there, I have added my favorite websites and blogs and put them into different categories.
 Each time a new post or article is published from any of these sites, I can see and read it right in the Feedly interface.